 When Maximizing Test Coverage matters…ScanWorks PFTDDR and PFT deliver

-When designing with the latest DDR (DDR2, DDR3, DDR4, LPDDR) memories, having the correct DDR configuration parameters are critical, especially when dealing with ECO like the DDR memories device change or a spin of the PCB.
-With the demand to deal with multiple DDR memory supplies increasing, testing of memories becomes a critical step in delivering a quality product.
+When designing with the latest SDRAM (DDR2, DDR3, DDR4, LPDDR) memories, having the correct DDR configuration parameters are critical, especially when dealing with ECO like the DDR memories device change or a spin of the PCB.
+With the demand to deal with multiple DDR memory suppliers increasing, testing of memories becomes a critical step in delivering a quality product.
 A comprehensive set of memory tests are required and the ability to deal with an ECO to account for the configuration or calibration factors.
 ScanWorks PFTDDR provide the test engineer the tools and flexibility to deal with changes in production.

 When Optimizing Memory System Performance matters…ScanWorks PFTDDR delivers